jcurl/RJCP.DLL.Environment/WinVersionApiQuery/README.md

 output on Windows NT 3.51 for x86.
 Network sharing is needed, in particular a Windows NT 3.51 share should be made, and copied to that share from Windows NT 4.0 SP6.

+## 3. Windows 9x

+The file `WinVersionApiQuery98\WinVersionApiQuery98.dsw` contains the workspace for Microsoft Visual Studio 98 (6.0), and will compile on Windows XP SP3.
+The output runs on all Operating Systems, tested from Windows 98 SE, until Windows 11.

+It runs using MBCS instead of Unicode.
+Some information is missing on Windows NT 4.0 SP6 and later, due to the very old header files.